kiss-community/grepo/README.md

 ## NVIDIA

 * Install the nvidia drivers by building the `nvidia` package.
 * For kernel configuration, refer to the [Gentoo Wiki](https://wiki.gentoo.org/wiki/NVIDIA/nvidia-drivers#Kernel_compatibility).
-The `nouveau` kernel module must either be blacklisted from loading or disabled in the kernel configuration.
+The `nouveau` kernel module must either be blacklisted from being loaded or disabled in the kernel configuration.

 ### Screen Tearing
 * Enable `Force Composition Pipeline` in the `nvidia-settings` GUI and save the changes to `xorg.conf` by using the `Save to X Configuration File` option.